merenlab/merenlab.org/data/2018_Delmont_and_Kiefl_et_al_SAR11_SAAVs/index.md

 * Estimated distances between metagenomes based on SAAVs using Deep Learning,

-Sections in this document will detail all the steps of downloading and processing SAR11 genomes and metagenomes, mapping metagenomic reads onto the SAR11 genomes, identifying and processing genomic variability to explore the amino acid diversification traits of a single population.
+Sections in this document will detail all the steps of downloading and processing SAR11 genomes and metagenomes, mapping metagenomic reads onto the SAR11 genomes, identifying and processing genomic variability to explore the amino acid diversification traits of a finely resolved SAR11 lineage.

 </div>